 The transcript, whether it includes the entire evidence or part thereof, must be prepared, certified by the appellant, his counsel, or the court reporter as an accurate account of the proceedings, and filed with the clerk of the circuit court within 60 days after the filing of the notice of appeal in appeals to the Tennessee Court of Appeals or, if the appeal is direct, to the Tennessee Supreme Court and within 90 days after filing the notice of appeal in appeals to the Court of Criminal Appeals.
-If the transcript cannot be filed timely, it is the duty of the appellant, prior to the expiration of the 60-day period, to
+If the transcript cannot be filed timely, it is the duty of the appellant, prior to the expiration of the 60-day period, to of the transcript at the time the appellate process begins and when no appellate judgment has been rendered.
+But even if we are in error in this regard . . ., there is no violation of due process without there first being a showing that a statement of the evidence would be insufficient to produce a record adequate for the appellate court to fully and fairly adjudicate the issue."

-Consider Beef N' Bird of America, Inc. for Use and Benefit of Galbreath v.
+34Consider Beef N' Bird of America, Inc. for Use and Benefit of Galbreath v.
 Continental Cas.
 Co., 803 S.W.2d 234 (Tenn.
 Ct.
 App.
 1990), discussed at n.
 24; State, Dept. of Human Services v.
 Harris, 1992 WL 259288 (Tenn.
 Ct.
 App.
 1992), discussed at n.
 32.

-Bynum v.
+35Bynum v.
 Duncan, 1989 WL 128291 (Tenn.
 Ct.
 App.
 1989): "Rule 24(b) provides that if a verbatim recital of the evidence is available, the 'appellant shall have prepared a transcript of such part of the evidence as is necessary to convey a fair, accurate, and complete account of what transpired.'
 In light of this direction, a statement of the evidence cannot be utilized when transcript is available.
 Appellant wished to avoid the burdensome expense of a verbatim transcript when a counsel-prepared statement would suffice, a position with which we are sympathetic, but Rule 24 does not address this feature."

-Tenn.
+36Tenn.
 R. App.
 P. 24(b), sentence 5; Johnson v.
 Hardin, 926 S.W.2d 236, 239-40 (Tenn.
 1996).